 Breach of the peace is not a charge.
 Instead, it is a special power that police have to detain people without charging them.
 Police can only lawfully detain people for a “breach of the peace” if there is a reasonably anticipated substantial risk of imminent actual or threatened harm to an individual.
 Even if you were told that you were being arrested for “breach of the peace,” you were not necessarily charged with an offence.

-#11 Does the class action only cover people who were with the representative plaintiff, Sherry Good, at Queen and Spadina on June 27, 2010?
+#11 Does the class action only cover people who were detained with one of the representative plaintiffs at Queen and Spadina or the Hotel Novotel?

 Though it is not required, we encourage you to contact us at [email address hidden - contact (at) g20classaction dot ca. We welcome and appreciate stories, videos, or pictures from people who were impacted by policing during the G20 weekend.
 We welcome stories or videos in French or English.

 There is nothing required from potential class members at this time.
 We are compiling an email list of potential class members and other interested individuals.
 We will continue to send out email updates, and update the g20classaction.ca website FAQs, periodically and we will advise if there is anything required of the potential class members, or if we have any specific requests (e.g. for information).
 If you would like to be added to our email list please contact us at [email address hidden - contact (at) g20classaction dot ca.

 If the lawsuits are successful, some members of the plaintiff class might have to prove what happened to them (e.g. damage suffered, or that they fit into one of the subclasses).
 Though this would not be required for some time (likely several years) it would be helpful to ensure that you keep any documents (video, pictures, written accounts of what happened), or any other items that are related to your G20 experience, in a safe location.
 For more information please see the section Do I need to collect documents or items related to my treatment by the police?